Skip to main content

 The banner is not showing / not clearing

-You can manually check whether the data has been stored in Redis.
+You can query Redis to check whether the banner data has been stored.

-kubectl -n apps exec -i deploy/static -- rails console
+kubectl -n apps exec -it deploy/static -- rails c

 Redis.new.hgetall("emergency_banner")